rsmith52/Parallax-Engine/README.md

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines
 * Diagonal movement... maybe
+* Consider what script sprite appearance and layer handling is owned by... moveable object may not make the most sense

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept